fpgaprince/rtd/docs/source/fundamentals.rst

     We limit our quantization or representation of signal (data) to two discrete states.

     Something with only two states/parts/element, can be described as binary.
-    In math, systems, numbers and notation can also be binary.
+    In math.. systems, numbers and notation can also be binary.
     Our math and arithmetic manipulation will all revolve around this and will lay the groundwork and foundation for digital systems.

-    The states are quantize into two binary digits (BIT), 1 and 0.
+    The states are quantized into two binary digits (BIT), 1 and 0.
+    A bit is defined as the smallest or most basic unit in digital systems.
-    Note, that this is simply a numerical representation..
+    And we often speak of bits, but note that it is simply a numerical representation for something else.
+    It is a system we have defined and agreed upon, symbolic, no different than the language we speak.

+    Because..
-    At the circuit level, there is no such thing as a 1 or a 0.
+    At the hardware/circuit/physical level, there is no such thing as a 1 or a 0.

-    What are we quantizing?
-Voltage levels.
-    There are only voltage levels, commonly 5V, 3.3V, 2.5V, 1.8V. (depending on time and technology)

-    What do we mean by states?
-The state of the transistor, on or off.
+    So then What are we quantizing exactly? and what do we mean by states?

-    By controling the voltage level, we determine whether one is on or off.
+        Electrical signals, voltages, and specifically in relation to transistors and thus their operating region, sate of on or off.

+    In digital devices, these voltages (5V, 3.3V, 2.5V, 1.8V, depending on technology at the time) have commonly represented '1' and an on state while
+    0V represents '0' and an off state.